-Long Stay Student Visa in Europe:
+Long Stay Visa Europe For Students:

 This Long-Stay Study visa is usually issued to international students if they enroll in courses and programmes for which they need to stay for more than six months.
 This visa includes a residency permit.

 For students who want to pursue courses or programmes which are conducted in the language of the host country, it is mandatory to have a certain level of proficiency in that language.
 There may also arise situations when a student is required to go to Europe to appear for a language based test.
 This visa comes in handy then.

 In some cases, the universities’ responses to students’ applications are delayed.
 In such cases, if the student is sure of the fact that he/she will be invited to join the course or programme at the university, he/she may apply for this visa.
 The advantage with this visa is that it will ensure that the student is able to enroll in his/her course or programme at the university before the deadline.

 This is the most common form of visa available for international students.
 When a student has the offer of admission, or the admission letter in his/her hands, he/she may apply for this visa.
 The admission letters usually state that the students can enter that country for pursuing a given course or programme in that university.
 In most cases, this visa is issued for a period of three months, after which if a student wants to stay in the country, he/she needs to register himself/herself in the Foreigners’ Registration Office in the city where his/her university is located.
 There are different set of rules for dependents and Study in Europe Visa with spouse for different countries.
 With Schengen, you can apply for a couple of countries like Denmark and Sweden together, but not everywhere in the Europe.